hycis/Mozi/doc/README.md

 3. momentum
 4. batch_size
 5. rand_seed # the seed for initializing the weights in autoencoder
+6. dropout_below # the dropout below for the denoising autoencoder

 By setting the hyperparams and run the Model Script below, it can generates one result.